 Inspection of Educational Records

 Students have the right to review their education records retained at the College.
-Appointments for this review may be made by calling Student Services & Enrollment Management at 910.755.7320.
+Appointments for this review may be made by contacting the Office of Records & Enrollment Management at bccregistrar@brunswickcc.edu.

 Correction of Education Records